Ingenium-Games/ingenium/Implementations/README.md

 # Implementation Documentation

-This folder contains detailed implementation summaries and technical documentation for features built into ig.core.
+This folder contains detailed implementation summaries and technical documentation for features built into ingenium.
 These documents serve as historical reference and technical guides for contributors.

 ## Purpose